 Teamwork 4.1 Maintain a work environment that facilitates a free exchange of ideas and effective problem solving.
-Plan and execute training with pool cashier staff and aquatic management team to decrease the amount of invalid scants at outdoor pools b 20%.
-September 2025 4.3 Adequately train, evaluate, support and provide a qualified team to operate the business of the District at a quality level. · Develop a weekly communication plan to share District information with all staff.
-August 2025 Customer-Focused Service 5.2 Encourage and promote a Park District with excellent interlintra-departmental communication.
-Work with Marketing department on social media engagement through sharing & commenting on posts to push program enrollment & program visibility.
-April 2026 5.3 Continue quality customer-focused service. · Maintain 12,000 members at ARC.
+Plan and execute training with pool cashier staff and aquatic management team to decrease the amount of invalid scants at outdoor pools by September 2025 20%.
+4.3 Adequately train, evaluate, support and provide a qualified team to operate the business of the District at a quality level.
+Develop a weekly communication plan to share District information with all staff.
+August 2025 Customer-Focused Service 5.2 Encourage and promote a Park District with excellent inter/intra-departmental communication.
+Work with Marketing department on social media engagement through sharing & commenting on posts to push program enrollment & April 2026 program visibility.
+5.3 Continue quality customer-focused service.
+Maintain 12,000 members at ARC.
 April 2026